apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 | age=15     |
 +------------+--+

--- Add new column to a table
+-- Add new columns to a table

 DESC StudentInfo;
 +--------------------------+------------+----------+--+